-Covid 19 coronavirus: Ashley Bloomfield to reveal latest number of cases
+Covid 19 coronavirus: 5 new virus cases and new 'mini-cluster' - wedding guests on alert

-New Zealand has five new cases of Covid-19 today.
+New Zealand has five new cases of Covid-19 today and a new potential "mini-cluster" has been identified.

 There are three new community cases, one of which is under investigation.

-Two are imported cases - a female in her 50s and a man in his 30s.
+Two cases are imported cases - a female in her 50s and a man in his 30s.
 They have been transferred to the Jet Park Hotel.

-It takes the country's number of active cases to 134 - 21 of those are international imports.
+It takes the country's number of active cases to 134 - 21 of those are imports from overseas, and 108 are linked to the Auckland cluster, which is New Zealand's largest cluster to date.

-Director general of health Ashley Bloomfield and Health Minister Chris Hipkins are providing the latest Covid-19 update.
+Director general of health Ashley Bloomfield and Health Minister Chris Hipkins have provided the latest Covid-19 update.

-Bloomfield said five people associated with the Mt Roskill Evangelical Fellowship church have been diagnosed with Covid in the last two to three days.
+Bloomfield said five people associated with the Mt Roskill Evangelical Fellowship Church have been diagnosed with Covid-19 in the last two to three days.

-People who were at services at the church on Stoddard Rd on August 8, 9 and 11 or at a wedding there on Friday, August 7 should contact Healthline.
+People who were at services at the church on Stoddard Rd on August 8, 9 and 11 or at a wedding there on Friday, August 7, should get tested as soon as possible.

-Bloomfield said those who tested positive connected to the church were not yet linked to the cluster, so they were currently a "mini-cluster".
+Bloomfield said these cases were not yet linked to the existing Auckland cluster, so they were currently being treated as a "mini-cluster".

-He said he expected the cases to be linked to the existing cluster, but an epidemiological link was yet to be established.
+He said he expected the cases will eventually be to be linked to the cluster, but an epidemiological link was yet to be established.

 Genomic sequencing is underway.

+There are 163 people linked to the cluster in quarantine, including 90 people who have tested positive.

 Nine people are in hospital with Covid-19 - three patients in a critical condition.
-Two patients are in Auckland City Hospital in a stable condition, three at North Shore and four at Middlemore Hospital.
+Two patients are in Auckland City Hospital in a stable condition, three at North Shore Hospital and four at Middlemore Hospital.

-A case reported yesterday is now also under investigation and genome sequencing is underway.
+One of the cases at North Shore Hospital is also under investigation.
+The person has a strain that is linked to the cluster via genomic sequencing, but it is still unknown who he caught the virus from.

+None of their close contacts from their household or workplace have tested positive.

 Auckland is in alert level 3 until 11.59pm on Sunday, when it will move to a tighter level 2 with a 10-person limit on social gatherings.